 Eight-Step Guide to Performance Evaluations for Managers

-Performance evaluations sometimes get a bad rep for being time-consuming, anxiety-inducing, procedural nightmares…but they don’t have to be!
-Performance evaluations can be a critical opportunity for relationship-building and alignment.
-They provide a container in which to pause, step back from the day-to-day grind, and reflect on the big picture of someone’s work.
-They also give managers a chance to receive feedback and hear about how their staff member is feeling about their work and trajectory at the organization.
+Performance evaluations sometimes get a bad rap.
+Many of us have experienced evaluations that are time-consuming, anxiety-inducing, procedural nightmares—but they don’t have to be!
+Performance evaluations can be an opportunity for relationship-building and alignment.
+Done well, they provide a container for managers and staff members to step back from the day-to-day grind, summarize feedback given throughout the year, and reflect on the big picture.
+They can be a key tool in staff retention and development, and they also give managers a chance to receive feedback.

 1. Review the process with the staff member.

 Set aside time at a check-in to talk through the process and timeline.
-Share what the process is meant to accomplish, go over the form (if it’s their first time seeing it), and give them the chance to ask clarifying questions.
+Share what the process is meant to accomplish, go over the Performance Evaluation Form if it’s their first time using it, and solicit clarifying questions.
 You can also use this time to add key deadlines to your calendars and schedule your evaluation meeting.
+The staff member can begin working on their self-evaluation while you work on your assessment, separately.

 2. Reflect on the staff member’s progress, accomplishments, and performance overall.

 As you’re doing this, make sure to evaluate the what and the how.
 Too often, we see managers prioritizing one over the other.
-Some focus on how a staff member does their work, at the expense of paying attention to what they’ve gotten done.
-Meanwhile, other managers only look at results without considering the mindset, skills, or values that their staff applies to their work.
-Don’t fall into this trap of either/or thinking.
-Evaluating the what and the how (assuming that you’ve already set explicit expectations on both) will give you a fuller picture of the staff person’s performance and how it’s serving your organization’s mission.
+Some focus on how a staff member does their work (mindset, values, approach), at the expense of what they’ve achieved (goals and results).
+Meanwhile, other managers only look at results without considering the mindset, skills, or values their staff applies to their work.
+The most helpful evaluations look at both—offering a fuller picture of the staff person’s performance and how it’s serving your organization’s mission.
 Also, don’t forget to consider any extenuating circumstances that might have impacted their performance.

 3. Collect (confidential) input from the staff member’s colleagues.

 Be transparent with your staff that you’re seeking feedback from others and consider getting their opinion on whom to ask.
 Try to get input from a well-rounded mix of people, including colleagues from other teams, their direct reports (if they are a manager), and perhaps even people outside of the organization, if their work involves a lot of external stakeholders.
-As much as possible, make sure that your list is diverse along the lines of race and gender (or any other identities that make sense given your context).
-Check out this article for tips and scripts on how to gather and use input from others on performance evaluations.
+As much as possible, make sure that your list is diverse along lines of race and gender (or any other identities that make sense given your context).
+Find tips and scripts on how to gather and use input from others in your performance evaluations.

 4. Fill out the evaluation form.

 Use the rubrics and rate the staff member based on how well they met expectations around their results, values, and competencies.
-Then, fill out the narrative section and provide written examples of areas of strength and opportunities for improvement.
+Then, fill out the narrative section and provide specific written examples to illustrate strengths and opportunities for improvement.
 You might also include (anonymized) quotes from the input you solicited.
 You can also share themes from the input.
-As you’re filling it out, ask yourself—is there anything I’ve shared here that would come as a surprise to my staff?
-In an ideal world, there’d be no or very few surprises because you would have been sharing feedback along the way.
-If that’s not the case, this is an opportunity for you to reflect on where you could have been more direct and timely with your feedback.
-It’s also your chance to finally share that feedback (and acknowledge if you should have shared it sooner).
+Remember, unless something really new but important came up when you sought input from others, this is not the time for surprises.

 5. Review the staff member’s self-evaluation.

-Ideally, you would review it only after you’ve gotten a chance to reflect and fill it out on your own.
-Then, if you receive new information that impacts your assessment, adjust your evaluation accordingly.
+Once you have completed your evaluation, review the staff member’s self-evaluation.
+If you receive new information that impacts your assessment, adjust your evaluation accordingly.
 If there’s a discrepancy in your evaluations, take the time to reflect on why.
-Have you not been clear about expectations?
-Did the person have different ideas than you did about what was most important to achieve in their job this year?
+Did the person have different ideas about expectations and the most important results to achieve in their job this year?
 Were there extenuating circumstances that got in the way of progress that you didn’t know about?
-Make sure to note the areas of misalignment for your evaluation meeting.
+Make sure to note the areas of misalignment for your evaluation meeting, and reflect on where you could have been more clear about expectations.

 6. Send the completed evaluation form and evaluation agenda to the staff member.